PLEASE NOTE THAT THE INFORMATION BELOW REFERS TO OUR 2018 EVENT AND IS RETAINED HERE FOR INFORMATION ONLY. .

 IMPORTANT – If you are planning on bringing a group of people to Warminster in a bus or coach to a future Imberbus event, please contact us immediately as there are few coach parking facilities available in Warminster.

-If you would like further information about our event, please check out the other pages on our website, including the Frequently Asked Questions page provides important information on where you can and cannot go, where you can get something to eat and also the location of public toilets (which are few and far between on the Salisbury Plain!).
+If you would like further information about our event, please check out the other pages on our website, including the Frequently Asked Questions page which provides important information on where you can and cannot go, where you can get something to eat and also the location of public toilets (which are few and far between on the Salisbury Plain!).
 You can also view the new Imberbus video below;

 If you can see anything below this line, it is an advertisement and is not related to our event, so please ignore it.